webiny/Hrc/README.md

 ### 4. Matching a cache rule

-When you call the `read` or `save` method, if you don't provide the name of the cache rule, the class will run through all of defined cache rules, and will select the **first rule that matches the request**.
+When you call the `read` or `save` method, if you don't provide the name of the cache rule, the class will run through all of defined cache rules, and will select the **first rule that matched the request**.
-However if you provide the cache rule name, the cache rule match patterns still must match.
+However if you provide the cache rule name, the cache rule match patterns still must match, but the check will only be done on that particular rule.
 By providing a cache rule name, you can match multiple cache rules inside the same HTTP request.

 ```php
 // use the first matched cache rule